 Finding a Criminal and DUI Defense Lawyer in Tallahassee, FL

-At Law Offices of Don Pumphrey, Jr., we understand every case is unique.
+At Pumphrey Law, we understand every case is unique.
 Our attorneys have nearly 50 years of combined experience and have collectively represented thousands of people in a variety of criminal offenses.
 Our attorneys make it a priority to give each client the utmost attention.

 Your attorney needs to customize your defense around the unique facts of your case.
 Finding the smallest details and discrepancies can make a big difference in how the case is resolved.
 If you hire our firm, you can rest assured that your case is receiving the highest levels of attention.